 On the August 4, 2017 episode of Live PD, K-9 Officer Alyssa Wright, a four-year member of the Jeffersonville Police Department in Indiana, got social media buzzing when she took down two unruly people during a domestic disturbance call and held them until backup arrived.

-We asked Wright about why she didn’t call out her K-9 partner, Cairo, while on that call, how it feels to be called a role model and what you didn’t see happen during that intense take down.
+In celebration of Women’s History Month and the 100th episode of Live PD, we look back at our interview with Wright where she talks about why she didn’t call out her K-9 partner, Cairo, while on that call, how it feels to be called a role model and what you didn’t see happen during that intense take down.

 Were you nervous when you had to take down those two people [on the August 4 episode] before backup arrived?

 I was fortunate enough to get the facts before I got there.
 I was told the man was going to fight and/or run.
 Usually we always go in with backup, but that night all our units were tied up.
 I diverted from another call to go to that one.
 I had prepared my mindset that I was going to do whatever I had to do until backup arrived.
 So, I went into it calm and collected and prepared to control the situation.

 You didn’t bring Cairo out with you during that incident.
 Did you know in advance there would be other dogs at the scene?